Central Bank of Ireland: Foundation of the Central Bank to decimalisation (1942–1971)

 The mid-1960s saw the Bank take over the normal day-to-day operations of exchange control from the Department of Finance.
 The Central Bank broadened its activities over the decades, but it remained in effect a currency board until the 1970s.
 Economist Patrick Honohan evaluates the success of the movement from a currency board to the central bank as follows: 'in contrast to many other post-colonial cases, (the currency board's) demise was not followed by a rapid depreciation and slide into semi-permanent high inflation and lack of convertibility.

-Such was the proliferation of small industrial banks and hire purchase firms in the late 1960s, the 1971 Central Bank Act introduced significantly enhanced authorisation and supervision standards.
-In the inevitable consolidation in the marketplace, in 1976 a liquidator was appointed to Irish Trust Bank Ltd after Central Bank investigations and in 1982 Merchant Banking Ltd also collapsed.
+Such was the proliferation of small industrial banks and hire purchase firms in the late 1960s, the 1971 Central Bank Act was introduced to enhance authorisation and supervision standards significantly.

 Decimalisation to European integration (1971–1978)

-The 1970s was a decade of change, which began with the decimalisation of the currency which came into effect on 15 February 1971, when the decimal coinage was released into circulation (although 5p, 10p, and 50p coins were released a few years earlier, as they had exact equivalents in old currency units).
-Decimalisation would have provided an ideal opportunity to break the link with the Pound Sterling, but there was not much demand for this at that time.
-In 1972 however, the Bretton Woods system of fixed exchange rates broke down, and in the wake of the 1973 oil crisis inflation in Britain increased dramatically, and economic theory would suggest that a smaller economy whose currency is pegged to a larger one will suffer the larger economy's inflation rate.
-At the same time moves to create a money market in Dublin and the transfer in 1968 of the commercial banks' Pound Sterling assets to the Central Bank made it possible to contemplate a break in the link.
+The 1970s was a decade of change, which began with the decimalisation of the currency which came into effect on 15 February 1971, when the decimal coinage was released into circulation, concurrently with the same process in the United Kingdom.

+In 1972, the Bretton Woods system of fixed exchange rates broke down and, in the wake of the 1973 oil crisis, inflation in Britain increased dramatically.
+As economic theory would suggest that a smaller economy whose currency is pegged to a larger one will suffer the larger economy's inflation rate, the option to discontinue the link with sterling began to be considered.
+Simultaneously, the creation of a Dublin money market and the 1968 transfer of commercial banks' Pound Sterling assets to the Central Bank created the technical capacity to break the sterling link.
 In the mid to late 1970s, opinion within the bank was moving toward breaking the link with the Pound Sterling and devaluing the Irish currency in order to limit inflationary effects from abroad.